fractic-io/rust-iap/README.md

     util::IapUtil,
 };

-// The set-up below causes the fractic-aws-secrets library to fetch secret ID
+// The set-up below causes the fractic-env-config library to fetch secret ID
 // "SECRETS_ID" from region "SECRETS_REGION", and expects it to be structured as
 // JSON with the keys "GOOGLE_API_KEY", "APPLE_API_KEY", ...
 // ---------------------------------------------------------